ralphguinucud/numerical_methods/Readme2.md

+# Numerical Methods for Ordinary and Partial Differential Equations

+# By: Czarmaigne De Guzman and Ralph Jayson Guinucud

 # 1/3 Simpson's Rule Numerical Integration

 This is a Python script that implements Simpson's Rule for numerical integration.
 Simpson's Rule is a numerical method for approximating the definite integral of a function over a specified interval.
 It provides a more accurate approximation compared to the simpler trapezoidal rule.